Donnzh/api-filter-data/README.md

 ## Run project

-To run, test, code coverage, or postman test, please use the following commands.
+For run, test, or postman test, please use the following commands.

-Note: the project manage environments through `erun`, a library which export different `NODE_ENV` and configurations by using different environment variables.
+Note: the project manage environments through [`erun`](https://github.com/bguiz/erun), a library which export different `NODE_ENV` and configurations by using different environment variables.
 Different environments are configurable under `/config` .

 Local (`NODE_ENV = localhost`):